munificent/craftinginterpreters/book/a-virtual-machine.md

 ### Executing instructions

-The VM springs into action when we command it to interpret a chunk of bytecode:
+The VM springs into action when we command it to interpret a chunk of bytecode.

 ^code main-interpret (1 before, 1 after)